derfelterciano/HistDiff_Processor/README.md

 - [ ] Implement Rust to Svelte API
   - [ ] Rewrite HistDiff input to "mimick" histdiff binary
     - RUST SIDE IMPLEMENTATION
-      - [ ] Implement formatter to make data acceptable
+      - [x] Implement formatter to make data acceptable
+      - **Alogrithm was re-written to histdiff_core.
+The input is raw cell data, processing is done on the fly**
-      - [ ] Output formatted data to a temp file
+      - --[ ] Output formatted data to a temp file--
-        - (Alternatively, try and hold data into memory and pass it into HD?)
+        - --(Alternatively, try and hold data into memory and pass it into HD?)
-          This doesn't seem like a good idea but this the only way i can think of to not produce a temp file
+          This doesn't seem like a good idea but this the only way i can think of to not produce a temp file--
-      - [ ] Modify rust HD to accept temp file OR modify HD to take in raw DataStruct
+      - --[ ] Modify rust HD to accept temp file OR modify HD to take in raw DataStruct--